 We are committed to participating constructively and responsibly in the political process, and to providing clarifying analysis and information regarding the issues that affect our business and patient care.

 A major element of our corporate responsibility approach is our public policy advocacy work and our outreach to stakeholders.
-Our outreach helps to inform and advocate for public policies that foster research into innovative medicines and that improve access to medicines, vaccines and health care.
+Our outreach helps to advocate for public policies that foster research into innovative medicines and that improve access to medicines, vaccines and health care.
 We believe this engagement is also fundamental to our understanding of—and response to—society’s expectations of our company.
 Our engagement with stakeholders guides our business strategy and decisions, and strengthens stakeholders’ understanding of—and trust in—our business.

 We recognize that our outreach can help highlight and address important issues, leveraging the expertise of all our stakeholders to develop sustainable solutions to such challenges as disease, lack of education, environmental challenges and corruption.
-We continue to pioneer far-reaching programs and partnerships, the results of which demonstrate that more can be achieved by working together than by individual stakeholders working alone—and can make a sustainable difference.
+We continue to pioneer far-reaching programs and partnerships, the results of which demonstrate that more can be achieved by working together than by individual stakeholders working alone—and that we can make a sustainable difference.

 Government proposals to regulate the health care system may directly affect our business and our incentives for pharmaceutical innovation.
 Important policy initiatives can also increase patient access to medicines and vaccines and to health care insurance coverage—particularly for patients in disadvantaged communities and regions.

 Consequently, the company has chosen to help inform the debate on these issues in the U.S. and other countries.
 Our participation in the political process is guided by the following principles:

 - Improve patient access to health care, including medicines and vaccines

 - Encourage innovation by protecting intellectual property rights, advocating for government support of basic research, and supporting efficient and effective regulatory systems, among other issues